matthewwardrop/spec-classes/docsite/docs/usage/basic.md

 ```

 The remainder of this documentation is dedicated to exploring exactly which
-attributes get managed by spec-classes, which methods get generated when, and so
+attributes get managed by spec-classes, which methods get generated when, and
-on.
+how it all fits together.

 ## Managed attributes